Carne asada fries: Ingredients

-The dish typically consists of french fries, carne asada, guacamole, sour cream, and cheese.
-Typically, the fries are of the shoestring variety, but other cuts may be used, as well.
+The dish typically consists of french fries, carne asada, guacamole, sour cream, cheese, and sometimes salsa.
+Typically, the fries are of the shoestring variety, but other cuts may be used as well.
 The carne asada is usually finely chopped to avoid the need for a knife or additional cutting on the part of the consumer.
 The cheese is commonly cotija, although many establishments use a less-costly shredded cheese mix which melts with the other ingredients and keeps longer.

-In Los Angeles, the dish may also contain refried beans; The dish is high in calories, with a meal-sized portion containing 2000 calories or more.
+In Los Angeles, the dish may also contain refried beans.

+The dish is high in calories, with a meal-sized portion containing 2000 calories or more.